 Sip at breweries

-Wine gets all the credit, but there is a growing craft beer scene, with 8 breweries in the city limits, most of which offer food trucks and spacious outdoor seating for families.
+Wine gets all the credit, but locals know it takes a lot of beer to make good wine.
+There are 8 craft breweries in the city limits, most of which offer food trucks and spacious outdoor seating for families.
 Here are some not to miss.

 Dragon’s Gate Brewery